wzuo/blog-markdown-aio/README.md

 ## Running
 Go into `static` directory and type in `npm install`.
 Then go to main directory and type in `docker-compose up -d`.
 That's all.

+To access logs of web server type `docker-compose logs dev-app`

 Site should be available on `localhost:8000`.

+## Testing
+Just run application as usual.
+There are two docker containers, one is application, and the second one is testing container with `py.test` preinstalled.
+You can access its logs by typing `docker-compose logs app-tests`.
+Testing suite is equipped with pytest watch, so it reloads automatically on some changed.

+## Contributing
+Please follow PEP-8 rules, and if possible make 100% coverage of new features in unit tests.
+Do not overengineer the features, KISS.

+## Pagination
+Pagination is done every 5 posts, can be changed by changing `PAGE_SIZE` constant.

 ## Adding posts
 Just create new file in `posts` directory.
 It requires a special format, as in example files: